7-Step Strategy Framework That Actually Works

 “How long should this take?”

-For most SMEs, a focused 1–2 week sprint is enough to define the problem, gather critical data, and outline a clear 7-step-backed plan.
+For most SMEs, a focused 1–2 week sprint is enough to define the problem, gather critical data, and outline a clear plan.

 “Is this just for big corporates?”